Arizona Attorney Magazine Author Guidelines

 Deadlines for AzAt content vary on the type of information provided:

 - Substantive law stories are reviewed by the Editorial Board; if a story is accepted, we try to publish it as soon as possible.

 - News items need to be sent to staff at least two months before the cover date of the issue in which you'd like the item to appear.
 For example, if you want to call attention to a jury instruction public comment period that will end in May, send the item by March 1; that gives us time to run it in the May magazine (which is mailed to readers in the last week of April).

 - "People" column items have no deadline.
 We try to get them in as soon as possible.
 But because we always have a backlog of those items, we cannot always tell you in advance in which issue it will run.
 The sooner we get the item, the sooner we can publish it.

 - Send stories, news and People items to Tim.Eigo@staff.azbar.org.

 AzAt also serves its readers by letting you get the word out in your own way-through advertising.
 And as always, State Bar members can purchase advertising at a discount.

-For display advertising, contact our Advertising Sales Manager at Lisa.Bormaster@staff.azbar.org or call her at 602.340.7230.
+For display or classified advertising, contact our Advertising Sales Manager at Lisa.Bormaster@staff.azbar.org or call her at 602.340.7230.